Browning, Montana: 2000 census

 There were 360 households, out of which 39.2% had children under the age of 18 living with them, 36.7% were married couples living together, 25.3% had a female householder with no husband present, and 29.2% were non-families.
 27.2% of all households were made up of individuals, and 8.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.81 and the average family size was 3.40.

 In the town, the population was spread out, with 31.5% under the age of 18, 10.3% from 18 to 24, 28.1% from 25 to 44, 18.1% from 45 to 64, and 12.0% who were 65 years of age or older.
 The median age was 31 years.
 For every 100 females, there were 83.0 males.
 For every 100 females age 18 and over, there were 77.2 males.

 The median income for a household in the town was $23,879, and the median income for a family was $25,000.
 Males had a median income of $24,375 versus $20,972 for females.
 The per capita income for the town was $8,955.
 About 28.3% of families and 29.2% of the population were below the poverty line, including 33.4% of those under age 18 and 23.6% of those age 65 or over.

 Education

-Browning Public Schools educates students from kindergarten through 12th grade.
+The area school district is Browning Public Schools, with its components being Browning Elementary School District and Browning High School District.
+The two districts, under the name "Browning Public Schools," educate students from kindergarten through 12th grade.
 They are known as the Indians.
 Browning High School is a Class A school.

 Browning is home to Blackfeet Community College.

+In addition to the public school district operated in Browning and Heart Butte on the Blackfeet Reservation, there is also a language immersion program operated through Cutswood Academy and a small non-diocesan Catholic School run by the De La Salle Christian Brothers, De La Salle Blackfeet School.

 Media

 Browning is home to low-power radio station KBWG-LP, broadcasting at 107.5 FM.

+The Glacier Reporter is a newspaper serving Browning and all of Glacier County.
+It is offered both in print and online.